m e n u

 "Hey Stephan," he approached a tall boy next morning, who was in the parallel class and had sold him his Geybey.

 "Stop!"
 Peter interrupted hastily.
 "Geybey is okay.
 Just wanted to ask something - have some time during the next break?"
-Without waiting for an answer, he turned on his heel and almost ran back into his classroom: what was he doing?
+Without waiting for an answer, he turned on his heels and almost ran back into his classroom: what was he doing?
 Didn't they laugh at him enough, at his hair, his neat clothes, his dialect?
 And what could he possibly say to Stephan: my/your Geybey has gone off on its own and asked me for help...?
 Hahahaha, the laughter rang discordantly in his ears: Imagination is awful when you're twelve years old.
 A stupid age anyway, hovering somewhere between childhood and puberty in nobody's land, sometimes looking back with a tear, sometimes ahead with a shudder, and yet condemned to do nothing for a never-ending year.
-Now that sucks!
+That sucks.
 There should be a paperback guide for twelve-year-olds, thin with an index; under S something like:

 "Sex, other.
 Sorry, but at your age, the utmost you should do is nothing.
 Always treat the opposite sex with respectful caution from at least two meters distance, unless they are relatives, who in turn deserve disrespectful caution from at least three meters."